SebaDro/daymet-pyprocessing/README.md

 # Daymet PyProcessing
-This repository provides various utility scripts for downloading Daymet datasets.
-Originally, this project was intended to prepare Daymet surface data for basins of the CAMELS-US dataset.
+This repository provides various utility scripts for downloading Daymet datasets [[1](#1), [2](#2)].
+Originally, this project was intended to prepare Daymet surface data for basins of the CAMELS-US dataset [[3]](#3).
 However, the scripts provided in this repo can be used for any other geospatial objects with polygon geometry.

 ## Daymet data
-Damet data contain gridded estimates of daily weather and climatology parameters at a 1 km x 1 km raster for
+Daymet data contain gridded estimates of daily weather and climatology parameters at a 1 km x 1 km raster for
 North America, Hawaii, and Puerto Rico.
 Daymet Version 3 and Version 4 data are provided by ORNL DAAC and can be via ORNL DAAC's Thematic Real-time Environmental Distributed Data Services (THREDDS).